ckottke/ckottke.github.io/calc3/syllabus.md

 - TBD: Final exam

 **Assessment**:
-Your course performance (Sat/Unsat) will be evaluated based on the formula below.
+Your course performance (Sat/Unsat) will be evaluated based on quizzes and exams, weighted as below.
 Class participation and attendence will be reflected in the narrative evaluation.

 - Quizzes: 20%